ulysseherbach/harissa/README.md

 Please see the [examples](https://github.com/ulysseherbach/harissa/tree/master/examples) folder.

 ### Dependencies
 The package depends on the following standard scientific libraries: `numpy`, `scipy`.
+Besides, it loads `numba` for accelerating the inference procedure (optional, activated by default).